Family Group Decision Making

 Every family, at some time, needs to make big decisions about their children.

-A Family Group Meeting is a way for families to come together to discuss a concern or problem which involves children or young people in the family*.
+A Family Group Meeting is a way for families to come together to discuss a concern or problem which involves children or young people in the family.
+Family could include grandparents, aunties and uncles, and even close family friends.

 The aim of the meeting is to make a plan to support that child or young person.
 The family choose whether, or not, they want to have a meeting.
-They can also start preparing for a meeting and then choose to stop taking part at any time.

 How to ask for a Family Group Meeting